JimmieD/Celestial_Navigation/README.md

 ## Where Might This Project be Heading?

-- Add corretions for limb sights. (next on my to do)
+- Add corrections for limb sights. (next on my to do)
 - "Clean up" the code
 - Would like to do the same for the moon.
 - Would like to add navigational stars.